react-chatbotify-plugins/markdown-renderer/README.md

 **Markdown Renderer** is a lightweight plugin that provides the following features to your chatbot:
 - Render markdown in bot chat messages
 - Render markdown in user chat messages
+- Optionally pass in your own custom markdown component to render markdown your way

 ### API Documentation